xhibril/xhibril/README.md

-Undergraduate developer building backend systems with Java, Spring Boot, and MySQL.
+Undergraduate developer focused on building full-stack applications using Spring Boot, React, and MySQL.

 ---